johnwriting/writing/content/the_view.md

 ~~~

-After only fifteen minutes of zippering up the mini-mountain, Rachel paused at an elbow and grabbed the water bottle out of her bag.
+After only fifteen minutes of zippering up the mini-mountain, Rachael paused at an elbow and grabbed the water bottle out of her bag.

 “Phew, Brad wasn’t kidding, this is brutal,” she said between heavy breaths.

 “Yeah, jeez, but it’s a good kind of tired, eh?”
 Andy sat on the boulder beside her and took the next swig.
 “Really gets the blood flowing!”

-Rachel wandered over to the other side of the “zag” to inspect a berry-laden bush.
+Rachael wandered over to the other side of the “zag” to inspect a berry-laden bush.

 Damn, too red.